 How do you encourage Google to include the right information in its knowledge panel?
 The Knowledge Panel is an important part of search engine reputation management.

-First introduced in May 2012 it provides information about a topic pulled from diverse data sources.
-Information in the Knowledge Panel is derived from Wikipedia, the CIA Factbook, Wikidata, Google My Business, website schema, and a giant map called Knowledge Graph (similar name) Google uses to map human knowledge, as well as other sources.
+First introduced in May 2012, it provides information about a topic pulled from diverse data sources.
+Information in the Knowledge Panel is derived from Wikipedia, the CIA Factbook, Wikidata, Google My Business, website schema, and a giant map called Knowledge Graph (similar name) Google uses to map human knowledge and other sources.

 Google Knowledge Panel is used in about 20% of all search results.
-It represents a move by Google to apply artificial intelligence to search results to improve results that are returned for a given search.
-It uses source material discussed in this article, and the accumulated human wisdom gained from actual searches people have done over time.
+It represents a move by Google to apply artificial intelligence to search results to improve results returned for a given search.
+It uses source material discussed in this article and the accumulated human wisdom gained from actual searches people have done over time.

 Where does the info for a Knowledge Panel come from?